Skip to article frontmatterSkip to article content

 Gemma3 (28.8M Downloads)

 Its main appeal lies in its multimodal flexibility and strong all-around performance.
-I would recommend using this for classroom exercises that involve computer vision.
+I would recommend using this for classroom exercises that involve computer vision and creative writing specifically.

 !ollama show gemma3